Bill Cosby asks Pennsylvania top court to hear appeal on sex crime conviction

 “The trial court’s overriding concern should have been to ensure a fair proceeding on the single charged offense for which Mr. Cosby was standing trial - not to provide a platform to any and all accusers who belatedly wanted their day in court,” Cosby spokesman Andrew Wyatt wrote in an emailed statement.

-A spokeswoman for the Pennsylvania supreme court could not immediately confirm that Cosby had requested an appeal.
-It was not immediately clear when the court would make a decision on whether it will hear Cosby’s appeal.
+Stacey Witalec, a spokeswoman for the Pennsylvania Supreme Court, confirmed that Cosby had requested an appeal, but it was not immediately clear when the court would make a decision on whether it will consider it.

 Cosby’s latest appeal comes days after a rape trial for former Hollywood producer Harvey Weinstein opened in New York.